 Remitting State Backup and Nonresident Taxes Withheld

-State backup and nonresident income tax withheld shall be accumulated and remitted to the Franchise Tax Board (FTB) with Form 592-V, Payment Voucher for Resident and Nonresident Withholding, at the address shown on the form.
-Form 592-V is only required with paper money (check or money order) and shall be made quarterly and no later than 15 days following each quarter ended.
-For each quarter, the state department shall prepare a claim schedule of the state tax withheld with the “Franchise Tax Board” as the payee.
-Supporting documentation for the claim schedule is a copy of the FTB Form 592 with a statement and signature certifying the copy of the form (see SAM section 8422.1).
-Also, the form 592-V shall be attached to the STD.
-404.
+State backup and nonresident income tax withheld shall be remitted to the FTB with Form 592-V, Payment Voucher for Resident and Nonresident Withholding, at the address shown on the form.
+Form 592-V is only required with check or money order and shall be made quarterly and no later than 15 days following each quarter ended.
+For each quarter, the agency/department shall prepare a voucher/claim schedule of the state tax withheld with the “Franchise Tax Board” as the payee.
+Supporting documentation for the voucher/claim schedule is a copy of the FTB Form 592 with a statement and signature certifying the copy of the form (see SAM section 8422.100).
+Also, the Form 592-V shall be attached to the Remittance Advice STD.
+404c.

 Form 592, Resident and Nonresident Withholding Statement information must be filed with the FTB to identify the payee, the income, and the withholding amount.
 This schedule will allow the FTB to allocate the withholding payments to the payee upon receipt of the complete Form 592.
-Departments must file electronically using FTB’s Secure Web Internet File Transfer instead of paper when the number of payees on Form 592 Schedule of Payees are 250 or more.
-For the required file format and record layout, see FTB Publication 1023S, Resident and Nonresident Withholding Electronic Submission Requirements.
+Agencies/departments must file electronically using FTB’s Secure Web Internet File Transfer instead of paper when the number of payees on Form 592 Schedule of Payees are 250 or more.
+For the electronic filing requirements, see FTB Publication 923, Secure Web Internet File Transfer (SWIFT) Guide for Resident, Nonresident, and Real Estate Withholdings.
 Form 592 can be mailed to FTB for payees numbering less than 250.

 Reporting State Backup and Nonresident Taxes Withheld

-For residents and nonresidents whose California income taxes were withheld by the state department, the Resident and Nonresident Withholding Tax Statement, FTB Form 592-B, will be sent annually to each payee to report both the total amount subject to withholding and the total amount withheld for the entire prior calendar year.
+For residents and nonresidents whose California income taxes were withheld by the state agency/department, the Resident and Nonresident Withholding Tax Statement, FTB Form 592-B, will be sent annually to each payee to report both the total amount subject to withholding and the total amount withheld for the entire prior calendar year.
 Form 592-B shall be sent to the payee (for filing a California tax return) no later than January 31.
-Departments shall retain a copy for their records.
+Agencies/departments shall retain a copy for their records.

 Refer to the instructions on FTB Form 592 and 592-B for additional information on the remittance and reporting of backup and nonresident income tax withheld.
 In addition, FTB Publication 1017, Resident and Nonresident Withholding Guidelines, provides information on the state’s withholding requirements.
 The publication and the forms are available at www.ftb.ca.gov.
-Further, state departments may contact the FTB, Withholding Services and Compliance Section for additional information.
+Further, agencies/departments may contact the FTB, Withholding Services and Compliance Section for additional information.
 Please direct all inquiries to:

 Franchise Tax Board

-Withholding Services and Compliance Section
+Withholding Services and Compliance Section MS F182

 P.O.
 Box 942867

 Sacramento, CA 94267-0651

-Telephone: (916) 845-4900 Fax: (916) 845-9512
+Telephone: (888) 792-4900 or (916) 845-4900, Fax: (916) 845-9512

 E-mail (non-confidential): WSCS.GEN@ftb.ca.gov